Riley Greene Preview, Player Props: Tigers vs. Yankees

 - The pitching staff for the Yankees has a collective nine K/9, which ranks 11th in the league.

-- The Yankees' 4.06 team ERA ranks 13th among all league pitching staffs.
+- The Yankees have a 4.04 team ERA that ranks 13th among all MLB pitching staffs.

-- Yankees pitchers combine to give up 163 total home runs at a rate of 1.3 per game (to rank 21st in the league).
+- Yankees pitchers combine to allow 164 total home runs at a clip of 1.3 per game (to rank 20th in baseball).

-- The right-hander last appeared on Wednesday against the Washington Nationals, when he tossed 6 2/3 scoreless innings while giving up one hit.
+- His last time out came on Thursday against the Washington Nationals, when the righty tossed 2 2/3 innings, surrendering no earned runs while allowing only one hit.

-- The 29-year-old has put up a 7.26 ERA and 7.6 strikeouts per nine innings in 16 games this season, while allowing a batting average of .309 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.